cjdbarlow/Part-One/definitions.md

 Mechanisms which alter myocardial performance independent of fibre length.

 * **Hormone**
-Chemical messenger secrted by a **ductless gland** and has action on a distant target cell.
+Chemical messenger secreted by a **ductless gland** and has action on a distant target cell.

 * **Hyperalgesia**
 Greater than normal amount of pain from a noxious stimulus.
 May be:
 	* Primary
-	Occurring in the region of tissue damage, e.g. in an inflammed area around a wound.
+	Occurring in the region of tissue damage, e.g. in an inflamed area around a wound.
 	* Secondary
 	Extending beyond the region of tissue damage.